 In addition to professional liability insurance, therapists usually need general liability to cover third-party claims of bodily injury, property damage, and reputational harm.
 Many therapists can get general liability combined with commercial property insurance in a package called a business owner’s policy (BOP).
 Depending on their state, therapists with employees may also need workers’ compensation.

 Malpractice insurance is another name for professional liability insurance, and counselors do need it.
 The CNA claims study found that the average cost of defending a license to a regulatory board is $3,727.
 Court cases can cost significantly more, and counselors without professional liability have to shoulder the expense on their own.

 Interns and student counselors working towards their professional license may want to get their own counseling liability insurance.
 They face the same risks their supervisors do; however, their supervisor’s policy most likely covers the supervisor’s liability in a claim, not the intern’s.
 Most insurers offer students an intern rate that makes coverage more affordable.

 Without professional liability insurance, mental health therapists may be on the hook for the cost of malpractice lawsuits or defending their license to regulatory boards.
 Unfortunately, these are some of the most common risks counselors face, so coverage is essential.
 Counselors should work with a knowledgeable insurance agent who can help them find affordable professional liability insurance for their specific operations.

-A broker like AP Intego is a good option for counselors looking for professional liability insurance that fits their budget.
-Counselors can get multiple quotes under a minute after completing AP Intego’s brief application, and they can work with an agent if they have questions.
+A broker like CoverWallet is a good option for counselors looking for professional liability insurance that fits their budget.
+Counselors can get multiple online quotes after completing CoverWallet’s brief questionnaire, and have coverage and proof of insurance in minutes.
+Click below to get started.